paljs/docs/src/mdx/layout/overview.md

 ## Layout

 Layout component.
-When using Layout it is required that all child components should be placed in his place like example.
+When using Layout it is required that all children components should be placed in his place like example.

 Basic example of two columns layout with the header: